TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Intro/README.md

 <img src="images/radio_e07-m2202d_antenna_t.png" width="50%" height="50%" />

-### Omnidirectional and
+### Omnidirectional and Unidirectional
 In its most basic form, an antenna is simply a piece of wire.
 In this case, electromagnetic waves are emitted equally in all directions ([omnidirectional antenna](https://en.wikipedia.org/wiki/Omnidirectional_antenna)).

-More sophisticated [directional antennas](https://en.wikipedia.org/wiki/Directional_antenna) can *focus* electromagnetic waves in a particular direction, strengthening the signal considerably in this direction (and weakening it in all other directions).
+More sophisticated [(uni)directional antennas](https://en.wikipedia.org/wiki/Directional_antenna) can *focus* electromagnetic waves in a particular direction, strengthening the signal considerably in this direction (and weakening it in all other directions).

 ### Antenna Matching
 Whichever antenna type you prefer, the antenna must **match** the desired frequency.
 In the case of a simple omnidirectional wire, it must have exactly the right **length** so that the oscillating currents can *resonate*.
 Here is how this works: